Detunji-A-O/nigeria-fmcg-outlet-analysis/README.md

 ## Context

-Outlet-level Nigerian FMCG field force data, covering visit economics, OOS patterns, and territory revenue structures, is not available in any public repository.
+Outlet-level Nigerian FMCG field force data, is not available in any public repository.
 Proprietary sources like NielsenIQ and Kantar publish aggregated market data, but not the outlet-level operational detail that drives field force decisions.
 This project fills that gap with a synthetic dataset built from first-hand commercial experience.